Compare Pet Insurance in New Zealand

 Accident-only policies are the most affordable pet insurance option, covering injuries from accidents like broken bones, wounds, poisoning, foreign object ingestion, and trauma from car accidents or fights.
 These policies don't cover illness, making them suitable for young, healthy pets or as basic protection for budget-conscious owners.

-Accident-only insurance typically costs $10-$30 per month for dogs and $8-$20 for cats.
-While cheap, it provides limited protection since most vet costs come from illness rather than accidents.
-Approximately 70% of pet insurance claims in NZ are for illness, not accidents, making accident-only policies less comprehensive than needed for most pets.
+Accident-only insurance tends to be the most affordable option, but it provides limited protection since a significant share of vet costs come from illness rather than accidents.
+This makes accident-only policies less comprehensive than needed for most pets.

 Comprehensive (Accident & Illness) Pet Insurance